 - Your receipt with the identification number from the testing center

-- You will receive your new TIPIC card in the mail within ten days.
+- Receive Your Permit.
+You will receive your new TIPIC card in the mail within ten days.

-While driving with a temporary instruction permit, you must have a licensed adult over 21 in the seat beside you, regardless of your own age.
+- You must have a licensed adult over 21 in the seat beside you, regardless of your age.

 - If you are under 16, this driver MUST be your parent or legal guardian that signed for financial responsibility OR a certified driving instructor.